Dr Axel Suckow

 Biography

-After PhD Axel started Laboratory Management in Geochronology and Isotope Hydrology at the Leibniz Institute for Applied Geophysics (at that time: "Geowissenschaftliche Gemeinschaftsaufgaben") in Hannover, and he returned to this laboratory after his time at the IAEA.
+After his PhD Axel started Laboratory Management in Geochronology and Isotope Hydrology at the Leibniz Institute for Applied Geophysics (at that time: "Geowissenschaftliche Gemeinschaftsaufgaben") in Hannover, and he returned to this laboratory after his time at the IAEA.

 Axel was involved in: